-Wine By Appointment Visits The Columbia River Gorge
+Wine By Appointment Gives Thanks For The Columbia River Gorge

 Thanksgiving is such a special holiday; a chance to reflect on the past year spending time with family and friends, and, of course, sampling great food and wine!
 This year, Wine By Appointment spent the holiday visiting family and the Columbia River Gorge.